 Address: 106 Crawford Street, Marylebone, London, W1H 2HY

 What is BodyTite?BodyTite is a body contouring procedure which works to remove excess fat and tighten the skin.

-Unlike other body contouring procedures, this is a non-invasive procedure which uses radiofrequency rather than large incisions.
+Unlike other body contouring procedures, this is a minimally invasive procedure which uses radiofrequency rather than excisional surgery to tighten the skin.

 What is the difference between BodyTite and liposuction?Liposuction uses cannulas to remove excess body fat from certain areas of the body.